wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft         Client Subnet in DNS Querys              May 2015

-   o  A note on Authoritative Nameservers receiving queries that specify
-      private address space.

    o  A note to always ask for the longest acceptable SOURCE prefix
       length, even if a prior answer indicated that a shorter prefix